NICKY-TECH/node_stutern/readme.md

 2.

 - Timers

   executes callbacks using timers.
 If there are timers set to 0 ms or setImmediate(), they will run here.
 Incomplete timers will run in later iterations of the loop.

 - Pending

   Internal phases of the event loop

 - idle/Prepare

   Internal phases of the event loop

 - poll

   processes I/O callbacks

 - Check

   execute any setImediate() timers added in the Poll phase

 - Close

-  oop continues if there are more timers or I/O calls.
+  loop continues if there are more timers or I/O calls.
 If all timers and I/O calls are done, the loop closes and the process ends.

 4. NPM5 is a package manager for javascript